-Intimate Physical Searches (Regulation 8 (2) (h))

-Intimate physical searches of pupils are totally unacceptable.
+Intimate physical searches (Regulation 8 (2) (h)) of pupils are totally unacceptable.

 Occasionally, and, not as punishment, a search of pupils' clothing or possessions may be necessary - e.g. weapons, any item that might endanger the young person or others - including flammable items, materials.
 If it is suspected that a young person has secreted drugs on his/her person, then the police should be notified.